A. Nesamony

 A. Nesamony, sometimes known as Marshal Nesamony, was a political leader from Kanyakumari district in Tamil Nadu, India.
 He was the second son of Kesavan Appavu Nadar, born on 12 June 1895 at Nesarpuram, Palliyadi in Vilavancode Taluk, Kanyakumari district.
-He graduated from Maharaja's College in Thiruvananthapuram, and studied at law college in Thiruvananthapuram.
+He graduated from Maharaja's College in Thiruvananthapuram and studied law in Thiruvananthapuram.
 He began practising in 1921.
 He was among those involved with the merger of four Taluks from Southern Travancore to Tamil Nadu.

 Early life

 He was educated at Scott Christian High School and then at C.M.S.
 College in Tirunelveli.
 While studying at C.M.S.
 College, he was elected as students' leader, which provided him with an opportunity to attend the Congress Conference at Calcutta.
 Influenced by Mahatma Gandhi at that time, he chose to wear only Khadi cotton dresses throughout his life.
 He graduated with a BA degree from Maharaja's College, Trivandrum, after which he began teaching, spending a year at Kurnool Bishop Heeber High school.
 He later became headmaster at Salvation Army Middle School in Trivandrum.
-Simultaneously he pursued his law studies at Government Law College, Thiruvananthapuram.
+Simultaneously, he pursued his law studies at Government Law College, Thiruvananthapuram.
 He married M. Caroline on 1 September 1914.
 He had one son and six daughters.

 Legal practice

 Nesamony registered as a lawyer at Nagercoil Sessions Court in 1921.
 He became a criminal lawyer at Nagercoil Bar.
 He was elected as the president of Nagercoil Lawyers' Association in 1943.
-In the same year he was also elected as the chairman of Nagercoil Municipal Council.
-Shri Nesamony is a distinguished lawyer.
-As he was a reputed lawyer, many young advocates irrespective of caste or religion wished to become his juniors.
+In the same year, he was also elected as the chairman of the Nagercoil Municipal Council.
+Shri Nesamony was a distinguished lawyer.
+Many young advocates irrespective of caste or religion wished to become his juniors.
 They gained much from him and later contributed to society as lawyers and politicians.
 A few among them were Chidambaranathan Nadar, Ponnappan Nadar, Gopalakrishnan, Fakrudeen Adam, and Razak.
 The TTNC president Sam Nathaniel was also his junior.